Last Updated: October 5, 2024

 Relationships

 Bogues had a daughter, Tyisha, when he was 17 years old.
 He then met his first wife, Kim, at a Dunbar High School alumni game in 1984.
-They got married in 1989, having had a daughter, Brittney, in 1987, and then had a son, Ty, after their marriage in 1991.
-They divorced in 1997, however they remarried in 2015.
+They got married in 1989, having had a daughter, Brittney, in 1987.
+They then had a son, Ty, in 1991.
+They divorced in 1997, but they remarried in 2015.

 After the NBA

-On March 18 of the same year, he was named the Charlotte hornets' Ambassador and participated in the team's rebranding.
+On March 18th of the same year, he was named the Charlotte Hornets' Ambassador and participated in the team's rebranding.

 He was an inductee to the North Carolina Sports Hall of Fame in January 2020.